smith-chem-wisc/MetaMorpheus/README.md

 * G-PTM-D: Post-translational modification (PTM) discovery framework, which expands the scope of peptide identifications to include both known and unknown PTMs.
 * Quantification: Ultrafast quantification of peptide abundances is enabled.
 Values reported are from the intensity of the most intense and most abundant isotopic form.

+## System Requirements

+* 16 GB of RAM is recommended
+* For thermo .RAW files: Need to have [Thermo MSFileReader](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader) installed.

-## Requirements
+## Spectra Requirements

+* One of the following formats:
+   * .raw
-* .raw or .mzML file in centroid mode
+   * .mzML file in centroid mode
 * MS2 resolution of 15,000

-* 16 GB of RAM is recommended
-* For thermo .RAW files: Need to have [Thermo MSFileReader 3.1 SP2](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader) installed.
+## Database Requirements

 ## Test Installation (Windows GUI)